 His fight is as relevant today as it has ever been, and his words resonate with the same power as when they were first heard half a century ago.
 With a matchless and unbreakable resolve, he led the fight for the powerless and the forgotten, for the people whose voices couldn’t, or wouldn’t, be heard—and paid, ultimately, with his life.
 Before we get to his Rolex Datejust ref.
-1601, let’s examine what why this man has left a legacy.
+1601, let’s examine why this man has left a legacy.

 Dr. Martin Luther King Jr. changed the course of American history.
 (Credit: jakesmagazine.com)

 Born in Atlanta, Georgia on the 15th January 1929, King was already known for his great eloquence by the time he attended high school, forming part of the debate club and winning contests for public speaking.